Noahdp/record-record/CONTRIBUTING.md

 # Contributing to Record Record

-Thank you for your interest in contributing to Record Record!
-This document provides guidelines and information for contributors.
+This document provides guidelines and information for contributors to help ensure a smooth and productive contribution process.

-## Getting Started

-1. Fork the repository on GitHub
-2. Clone your fork locally
-3. Create a new branch for your feature or bug fix
-4. Make your changes
+## Code of Conduct

+This project and everyone participating in it is governed by our commitment to creating a welcoming and inclusive environment.
+Please be respectful and considerate in all interactions.

+## How Can I Contribute?

+### 🐛 Reporting Bugs

+Before creating bug reports, please check the existing issues.
+When creating a bug report, include:

+- **Clear and descriptive title**
+- **Exact steps to reproduce the problem**
+- **Expected vs actual behavior**
+- **Screenshots or GIFs if applicable**
+- **Environment details (OS, browser, Node.js version)**

+### 💡 Suggesting Enhancements

+Enhancement suggestions are tracked as GitHub issues.
+Please include:

+- **Clear and descriptive title**
+- **Step-by-step description of the suggested enhancement**
+- **Current behavior and why it doesn't meet your needs**
+- **Why this enhancement would be useful to other users**

+### 🔧 Pull Requests

+1. **Fork the repository** and create your branch from `main`
+2. **Follow the development setup** outlined below
+3. **Make your changes** following our coding standards
-5. Test your changes thoroughly
+4. **Test your changes** thoroughly
+5. **Update documentation** if needed
-6. Submit a pull request
+6. **Create a pull request** with a clear title and description

 ## Development Setup

-1. **Prerequisites:**
+### Prerequisites

-   - Node.js 18+
+- Node.js 18+ and npm
-   - npm or yarn
 - Git
+- Discogs API credentials (for testing API integration)

 2. **Installation:**
    ```bash